zhangjiekui/docext/README.md

 ## New Model Release: Nanonets-OCR-s

-**We're excited to announce the release of Nanonets-OCR-s, a compact 3B parameter model specifically trained for efficient image to markdown conversion!**
+**We're excited to announce the release of Nanonets-OCR-s, a compact 3B parameter model specifically trained for efficient image to markdown conversion with semantic understanding for images, signatures, watermarks, etc.!**

   📢 [Read the full announcement](https://nanonets.com/research/nanonets-ocr-s) | 🤗 [Hugging Face model](https://huggingface.co/nanonets/Nanonets-OCR-s)